grakesh-lab/dti_processing/README.md

 ## CHANGELOG

-### version 0.8.1
+### version 0.9.0

+Turns out v0.8.1 actually contained within it _several_ bugs that were not caught in the testing environment.
+These have now been ironed out.

-This version represents a functional, stable, presentable, product for production use and is ready for others to test the whole DTI processing pipeline end-to-end.
-Huzzah! 🎉
+Which means that _this_ version now represents a functional, stable, presentable, product for production use and is ready for others to test the whole DTI processing pipeline end-to-end.
+Huzzah (again)! 🎉

 Any remaining changes between stock ENIGMA files that were changed in any way to complete this project will be outlined in either a wiki in this GitHub repository or in this README file.